wavexx/python-bond/README.rst

 Python 2 / Python 3:

 You can freely mix Python versions between hosts/interpreters (that is: you can run Python 3 code from a Python 2 host and vice-versa).
-You'll need to provide the correct name for the Python command and use ``compat=True`` in the constructor, as follows:
+You'll need to disable transparent exceptions though, as the as the exception hierarchy is different between major versions:

 .. code:: python3

-  from bond.Python import Python py = Python("python3", compat=True)
+  # assuming a python2.7 environment

-``compat=True`` is just a shortcut for ``trans_except=False, protocol=0``.
-It
+  from bond import bond
-disables transparent exceptions (as the exception hierarchy is different between Python 2/3) and forces the lowest pickling protocol to be used.
+  py = bond('Python', 'python3', trans_except=False)

 PHP